ryan-mcclue/musings/tower-of-knowledge.md

 Therefore, cost of launching a process or a context switch is logarithmic (kernel will have internal tick rate that updates waiting threads. lowering this will increase granularity however will increase CPU time and hence battery time as more time spent in kernel code)
+Windows scheduler uses static priorities, so one intensive process can dominate CPU

 System level refers to inbetween kernel and userspace, e.g. network manager Systemd is a collection of system binaries, e.g. udev